 Housing Preferences Questionnaire

 We will take a careful look at the information you have provided and try to accommodate your wishes as closely as possible, although no guarantees can be made.
-You will be able to view housing assignment online in mid-December.
+You will be able to view housing assignment online at the end of July.

 When you view your room assignment, we will be including the names, addresses and phone numbers of your future roommate(s) so you can contact each other.